Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 San Martino di Castrozza – Value for money

-• Best places to stay in the Dolomites for Hikers, Families, Nature Lovers, Winter Sport Enthusiasts
+• Best place for Hikers, Families, Nature Lovers, Winter Sport Enthusiasts

 • Summer destination: 4.5